EternityForest/KaithemAutomation/README.md

 Recent Changes(See [Full Changelog](kaithem/src/docs/changes.md))
 =============

+### 0.68.0
+This release is primarily all about theming.

+- New .buttonbar and .multibar CSS classes majorly reduce visual clutter
+- New default theme aims to be somewhere between material, mid 2000s forums, and early iOS
+- No more ugly default inset/outset borders, we use gradients and box shadows
+- Link underlines are gone

 ### 0.67.6

 This release focuses on getting rid of functionality that is almost certainly used by nobody, was not well tested,